Canada (2015- )

 Increase in numbers

-In July 2022 the Third Annual Report on Medical Assistance in Dying in Canada was published.
-It stated that there had been 10,064 reported cases of euthanasia and assisted suicide in 2021, bringing the total of such deaths since legalisation to 31,664.
+In December 2025 the Sixth Annual Report on Medical Assistance in Dying in Canada was published.
+It stated that there had been 16,499 reported cases of euthanasia and assisted suicide in 2024, bringing the total of such deaths since legalisation to 76,800.

-“Fewer than seven” cases of assisted suicide have occurred each year since 2019.
+“Fewer than seven” cases of assisted suicide have occurred each year since 2019 with “fewer than five” in 2023 and not a single case in 2024.
 Canadian practice overwhelming uses euthanasia.
 The 2019 report states that “providers are less comfortable with self-administration [assisted suicide] due to concerns around the ability of the patient to effectively self-administer the series of medications, and the complications that may ensue”.

 Underlying conditions